openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

      "One of the operation of the shell when it analyzes the input  is Shell expansion.
 Bash provides different types of expansion.
-In this  article let us review an important expansion ” Brace expansion."
+In this  article let us review an important expansion â€” â€œBrace expansionâ€."